JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_DDEs.md

 nothing # hide
 ```

 In this case the vertex function does not depend on any past values and is simply constructed as an `ODEVertex`.
-Since the edges depend on the history of the vertex variables their calling signature has changed and they are handed to the delay-aware constructor `StaticDelayEdge`. *Static* refers to the fact that they don't have any internal dynamics.
+Since the edges depend on the history of the vertex variables their calling signature has changed and they are handed to the delay-aware constructor `StaticDelayEdge`.
+They are called *Static* since don't have internal dynamical variables.

 ```@example DDEVertex
-kdedge! = StaticDelayEdge(f! = kuramoto_delay_edge!, dim = 2)
+kdedge! = StaticDelayEdge(f! = kuramoto_delay_edge!, dim = 1)
 kdvertex! = ODEVertex(f! = kuramoto_vertex!, dim = 1)

 nd! = network_dynamics(kdvertex!, kdedge!, g)